MicrosoftDocs/cpp-docs/docs/cpp/ASAN/examples-double-free.md

+---
+title: "Double free error."
+description: "Source examples and live debug screen shots for double free errors." ms.date: 02/05/2021
+f1_keywords: ["ASan","Address Sanitizer","memory safety","double free", "ASan examples"]
+help viewer_keywords: ["ASan","Address Sanitizer","ASan examples","double free"]
+---

 # Double free

-In 'C' you can call free() erroneously and in 'C++' you can similarly call delete more than once.
-In the last example we also show and example at the Windows specific, HeapCreate(), level of abstraction.
+In 'C', you can call free() erroneously.
+In 'C++', you can call delete more than once.
+In the following examples, we show errors with delete, free and HeapCreate().

 ## Example C++ - double operator delete